A short elementary proof of the insolvability of the equation of degree 5: Discussion

+This result follows from Theorem \ref{t:galois}.
+A different proof is presented \cite{A, FT, Sk11}.
+That proof uses topological ideas, which could be an advantage for a professional but makes the proof less accessible for a beginner.
+(E.g because one has to prove that certain multi-valued functions have the monodromy property \cite[2.10, 2.11]{A}).\footnote{Proof of the Functional Abel Theorem in \cite{Sk15} is incomplete because the definition of an $f$-formula in \cite{Sk15} before Lemma 7 is meaningless for a non-symmetric polynomial $f\in \C[u_1,\ldots,u_n]$.
+Merging the fields into $\C(u_1,\ldots,u_n)$ can make the polynomial $y_j^{k_j}-P_{j-1}$ reducible, even if it was irreducible over $\C(\sigma_1,\ldots,\sigma_n)$ for the elementary symmetric polynomials $\sigma_1,\ldots,\sigma_n$ of $u_1,\ldots,u_n$.
+E.g. the polynomial $y^2-(u_1+u_2)^2+4u_1u_2$ is reducible over $\C(u_1,u_2)$, although $y^2-v_1^2+4v_2$ is irreducible over $\C(v_1,v_2)$.

+This gap, as well as the gap mentioned in footnote \ref{f:stil}, are yet another examples that mistakes usually come not from explicitly wrong statements, but from lack of accurate definitions or from use of ill-defined objects.
+Cf. \cite{MM}.
+For this reason, nowadays accurate definitions are required to recognize a proof as complete.} \end{Remark}

-A {\it polynomial (or Ruffini) radical $n$-formula} is defined in the same way as a radical $n$-formula, except that `functions $f_1,\ldots,f_s:\C^n\to\C$ (which are not assumed to be continuous)' is replaced by `polynomials $f_1,\ldots,f_s$ with complex coefficients'; and `equalities of functions' is replaced by `equalities of polynomials'.
+\begin{Remark}[the Formal Ruffini Theorem] A {\it rational (or Ruffini) radical $n$-formula} is defined in the same way as a radical $n$-formula of Remark \ref{r:rufab}, except that `functions $f_1,\ldots,f_s:\C^n\to\C$ (which are not assumed to be continuous)' is replaced by `rational functions $f_1,\ldots,f_s\in\C(x_1,\ldots,x_n)$', and `equalities of functions' is replaced by `equalities of rational functions'.

-E.g. the previous example of a radical 2-formula is a radical polynomial 2-formula.
+E.g. the previous example of a radical 2-formula is a rational radical 2-formula.

-The Ruffini-Abel Theorem (Theorem \ref{t:rufab}) is implied by the Vieta Lemma \ref{l:vieta} and the following two results.

-\begin{Theorem}[Ruffini] For each $n\ge5$ there is no polynomial radical $n$-formula. \footnote{In the definition of the polynomial radical $n$-formula we can replace polynomials $p_0,p_1,\ldots,p_s$ by rational functions and assume that the equalities are equalities of rational functions.
-The obtained analogue of the Ruffini Theorem is true with the same proof; the only change is to replace in the proof of Lemma \ref{l:radq} `Since $f$ is a polynomial' by `Since $f$ is a rational function'.
-Proof of the Abel Theorem in fact requires proof of such a `rational' analogue.} \end{Theorem}

-\begin{Theorem}[Abel] If there is a radical $n$-formula, then there is a polynomial radical $n$-formula. \end{Theorem}